 Buffered VPN – The best VPN and torrenting pair!

-Saying it right off the bat, Buffered VPN is among the best VPNs for torrenting Based in Hungary from 2013, recently moved to Gibraltar, which is the best possible locations for a VPN to survive high-headedly.
+Saying it right off the bat, Buffered VPN is among the best VPN for torrenting free Based in Hungary from 2013, recently moved to Gibraltar, which is the best possible locations for a VPN P2P to survive high-headedly.

 Its competitive edge is HD streaming due to the phenomenal speeds of its servers, following a zero-log policy; it's not likely to receive any warrants, but even if anything happens, Buffered wouldn’t have any relevant data to hand over to the authorities.